mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 The metrics and assigned weights can be found [here](src/clusters_cost_allocation/metrics.py).

 The cost allocation is available on a daily granularity.
-Current date is excluded from the calculations to avoid partial calculationl.
+Current date is excluded from the calculations to avoid partial results.
 Only query history of complete days is used.

 The last processed day is persisted in a **checkpoint** table.
 The query history is processed up to the date persisted in the checkpoint.
-When the job starts again it will only read greater than the checkpoint.
+When the job starts again it will continue where it left.
 This is to ensure that the calculation is done incrementally (only for queries not processed yet).

 ![problem](docs/checkpoint_table.png?)

+If you want to re-process the data, reset the checkpoint to a previous date.
+But note that most system tables have small retention time (usually up to a month) so you need to be careful.

 # Local Development